br0kend/react/docs/tutorial/tutorial.md

 }
 ```

-Whenever `this.setState` is called, an update to the component is scheduled, causing React to merge in the passed state update and rerender the component along with its descendants.
+Whenever `this.setState` is called, an update to the component is scheduled, causing Reacc to merge in the passed state update and rerender the component along with its descendants.
 When the component rerenders, `this.state.value` will be `'X'` so you'll see an X in the grid.

 If you click on any square, an X should show up in it.